gerardo-mundo/LibraryFrontend/README.md

 }
 ```

-3. To test that all rules were appliedn when you introduce a new change, you must execute the script named `npm run lint-and-format` to detect possibles errors and violations to the standar.
+3. To test that all rules were applied when you introduce a new change, you must execute the script named `npm run lint-and-format` to detect possibles errors and violations to the standar.
 4. If errors were detected, you can run `npm run fix-and-format` script to try automatic corrections of them.
 If this errors couldn't be repaired by the script, you should identify in the terminal and then fix them in order to pass the Eslint test.

 ## Setting up Environment Variables